parthacrana/resumePortfolio/README.md

 future implementations:

-darkmode
+darkmode ✅
 catching different kinds of errors:
-    if search bar is empty -- search for something msg more to come...!!! set up routes add different colors to google text adding ids to each letter working buttons via js multiple pages via express/routes use some kind of api
+    if search bar is empty -- search for something msg more to come...!!! set up routes add different colors to google text
+    -adding ids to each letter
+working buttons via js
+multiple pages via express/routes use some kind of api